 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

-The cookies used on this website have been categorised based on the categories found in the ICC UK Cookie guide.
-A list of all the cookies used on this website by category can be seen in our Table of Cookies.
+The cookies used on this website have been categorised based on the categories found in the ICC UK Cookie guide and provided on our Types of cookies page.

 Most web browser settings are set for you to accept both our cookies and third party cookies.
 However, you are able to adjust those settings (in relation to both our own cookies and those of third parties) to accept the cookies, to prompt you to accept or refuse a cookie each time one is sent, or to reject all cookies outright.